Level Two Welding and Fabrication

 - Using and communicating technical information

 - Using MMA/MIG welding

 - Hand forging engineering materials

 - Cutting and shaping materials using thermal cutting equipment

 Each unit of study contains a list of tasks or competencies that have to be successfully completed to the required standard.
 These tasks can be assessed in a number of different ways such as being observed by a qualified assessor or checked via relevant written work in a logbook.
 You will complete a substantial portfolio of evidence of work during the course that will consist of exercises, logbook entries and photographic evidence.

 Full time study programme over three days per week including English and mathematics development, enrichment and enterprise.

 - Or equivalent

-Progress onto the Level Three Welding and Fabrication course and then possibly onto an apprenticeship programme, into work or the HNC in Engineering.
+Progress onto the Level Three NVC Extended Diploma in Fabrication and Welding and then possibly onto an apprenticeship programme, into work or the HNC in Engineering.

 For start dates and fees, consult the relevant course guides below or you can request a prospectus by post.